Isotopes of lithium: Lithium-7

 as compared with the very small neutron cross section of lithium-7 (about 45 millibarns) makes high separation of lithium-7 from natural lithium a strong requirement for the possible use in lithium fluoride reactors.

 Lithium-7 hydroxide is used for alkalizing of the coolant in pressurized water reactors.

 Some lithium-7 has been produced, for a few picoseconds, which contains a lambda particle in its nucleus, whereas an atomic nucleus is generally thought to contain only neutrons and protons.

 Lithium-8

-Lithium-8 undergoes beta decay to an unbound state of beryllium-8 with a half-life of 828.9 ms. This has been proposed as a source of unusually high-energy electron antineutrinos, with a maximum energy of 13.0 MeV and an average of 6.7 MeV.
+Lithium-8 undergoes beta decay to beryllium-8 (which rapidly decays to two helium-4 nuclei) with a half-life of 828.9 ms. This has been proposed as a source of unusually high-energy electron antineutrinos, with a maximum energy of 13.0 MeV and an average of 6.7 MeV.
 The ISODAR particle physics collaboration describes a scheme to generate lithium-8 for this purpose, largely by neutron capture on lithium-7, the intense neutron beam required to be made by high-energy bombardment of beryllium using a cyclotron particle accelerator.